-8.5.1 Traffic Volumes
+8.4.1 Traffic Volumes

 The volume validation test is required for all microsimulation traffic models, however, the Tier 2 volume validation test for links/segments is only required if the model fails to pass the Tier 1 volume validation test.
 The analyst, however, should always perform the Tier 2 turning movement volume test for projects that include intersections.
-Upon conducting literature review, surveys of other state DOT practices and evaluation testing, BTO-TASU decided to use a variation of the GEH (Geoffrey E. Havers) tolerance formula, the basis of the 2014 WisDOT realism tests, for local volume tests.
-A metric named root normalized squared error (RNSE) was developed to remove the modeled volume from the denominator of the GEHequation and consequently multiplying the numerator by two.
+A metric named root normalized squared error (RNSE), which is a variation of the GEH (Geoffrey E. Havers) tolerance formula is the validation metric for local volume tests.
+The RNSE removes the modeled volume from the basis of normalizing error.
+The RNSE metric was developed based on literature reviews and evaluation testing. .
 The equations for GEH and RNSE are shown below.

 GEH= 2M-O2M+O RNSE= M-O2O